The complaint process for complaints about breaches of human rights by the Commonwealth

 - We will contact you to talk about your complaint and we may ask you to provide more information.

-- Generally, the Commission will contact the person or organisation you are complaining about, provide them with a copy of your complaint and ask for their comments and other relevant information.
-We will let you know what they have said in response to your complaint.
+- Usually, we will contact the person or organisation you are complaining about (the respondent) and provide them with a copy of your complaint.
+We will ask for their comments and other relevant information.
+We will let you know what they say about your complaint.

-- In some cases we may decide not to continue to deal with your complaint.
+- In some cases, we may decide not to investigate or to stop investigating your complaint.
 If this happens, we will explain why.

 - We may talk to you about trying to resolve the complaint by conciliation.

-- Conciliation means that we try to help you and the person or organisation you are complaining about try to find a way to resolve the matter.
+- Conciliation is where we try to help you and the respondent, find a way to resolve the complaint.

-- If the complaint is not resolved or discontinued for some other reason, the President of the Commission will decide if there has been a breach of human rights.
-This might involve the President holding a public hearing where each side presents their version of events and answers questions.
+- If the complaint is not discontinued, the President of the Commission will decide if there has been a breach of human rights.